micro-community/development/glossary.md

 - Framework - Go framework for Micro services development
 - Runtime - A runtime environment (aka operating system) for Micro services
 - Platform - A managed Cloud platform to run Micro as a Service
-- Network - Multi-cloud networking.
-Connect from anywhere.
+- Network - Build, share and collaborate on services from anywhere.
 - Services - A set of reusable Micro services.
 Building blocks.

 ### Dual Meaning